slaclab/sdf-docs/accounts-and-access.md

 ## How to connect

+There are three primary methods to access S3DF:

+1. SSH (Secure Shell):

+ - You can connect using any SSH client, such as OpenSSH or PuTTY, via standard TCP port 22 to reach the S3DF load-balanced bastion pool at s3dflogin.slac.stanford.edu

+        ssh username@login-node-address

+ - Please note that these bastion hosts do not have storage access except for your home directory.
+After connecting, you must hop onto an Interactive Node to access S3DF batch compute resources and storage

+        ssh username@pool-node-address

+ - For Windows Users: If you encounter an error message regarding a “Corrupted MAC on input” or “message authentication code incorrect,” you can resolve this by adding “-m hmac-sha2-512” to your SSH command.
+For example:

+        ssh -m hmac-sha2-512 <username>@s3dflogin.slac.stanford.edu

+2. NoMachine:

+ - NoMachine offers a specialized remote desktop solution that enhances X11 graphics performance over slow connections compared to SSH.
+ - An added benefit is that it maintains your desktop state across sessions, even if your internet connection is dropped unexpectedly.
+ - Use the login pool for NoMachine at s3dfnx.slac.stanford.edu.
+Additional details about this access method can be found in the NoMachine reference documentation [NoMachine reference](reference.md#nomachine)

+3. OnDemand:

+If you prefer not to use a terminal or want to run applications such as Jupyter, you can access a web-based terminal via OnDemand at https://s3df.slac.stanford.edu/ondemand.
+For further information on using OnDemand, please refer to the OnDemand reference documentation [OnDemand reference](interactive-compute.md#ondemand).

 There are three mechanisms to access S3DF:

 1. **SSH**: You can connect using any SSH client, such as